devzom/devzom/README.md

 - 📄 Know about my experiences: [CV Resume](https://cv.jakubzomerfeld.pl)

-- ⚡ Hobbies: **I am a cyclist. who's like to take a tent and just go ahead without plan, also doing photography professionally sometimes.**
+- ⚡ Hobbies: **I am a cyclist. who's like to take a tent and just go ahead without plan also landscapes photography, (I've been doing a lot of events photography professionaly).**

 <h3 align="left">Connect with me:</h3>
 <p align="left">